Actipro/WPF-Controls/Documentation/topics/shared/index.md

 ### General Controls

-- An AdvancedTextBlock control that can show a tooltip when overflowed, and can highlight spans of text based on captured text ranges (i.e., filter match results).
+- An [AdvancedTextBlock](windows-controls/advancedtextblock.md) control that can show a tooltip when overflowed and can highlight spans of text based on captured text ranges (i.e., filter match results).
-- An AnimatedExpander control, which supports animated expand/collapse with fade in/out.
+- An [AnimatedExpander](windows-controls/animatedexpander.md) control, which supports animated expand/collapse with fade in/out.
-- An AnimatedProgressBar control, which is an enhanced Aero-like progressbar with smooth value change animations, multiple states, and animated highlights.
+- An [AnimatedProgressBar](windows-controls/animatedprogressbar.md) control, which is an enhanced Aero-like progressbar with smooth value change animations, multiple states, and animated highlights.
-- A CircularThumb control, which is a thumb gripper with a circular shape and arrow adornment.
+- A [CircularThumb](xref:@ActiproUIRoot.Controls.Primitives.CircularThumb) control, which is a thumb gripper with a circular shape and arrow adornment.
-- A CustomDrawElement element, which is an element that raises an event when it is being rendered, allowing for custom draw.
+- A [CustomDrawElement](windows-controls/customdrawelement.md) element, which is an element that raises an event when it is being rendered, allowing for custom drawing.
-- A DropShadowChrome decorator, which can be used to render a drop shadow for a popup.
+- A [DropShadowChrome](windows-controls/dropshadowchrome.md) decorator, which can be used to render a drop shadow for a popup.
-- A GlassWindow control, which makes it simple to extend Aero glass effects into the window client area.
-- A HorizontalListBox control, which allows for selection of items that are arranged horizontally with a uniform width.
+- A [HorizontalListBox](windows-controls/horizontallistbox.md) control, which allows for selection of items that are arranged horizontally with a uniform width.
-- A PixelSnapper decorator, which helps prevent image and border blurring in WPF.
+- A [PixelSnapper](windows-controls/pixelsnapper.md) decorator, which helps prevent image and border blurring in WPF.
-- A PopupButton control, which provides an implementation of a popup and split button that can display context menu popups or a popup containing any other WPF content.
+- A [PopupButton](windows-controls/popupbutton.md) control, which provides an implementation of a popup and split button that can display context menu popups or a popup containing any other WPF content.
-- A RadialSlider controls, which is a circular slider that can be used to input any scalar value.
+- A [RadialSlider](windows-controls/radialslider.md) controls, which is a circular slider that can be used to input any scalar value.
-- A RadioButtonList control, which is a ListBox whose items render as radio buttons.
+- A [RadioButtonList](windows-controls/radiobuttonlist.md) control, which is a `ListBox` whose items render as radio buttons.
-- A RingSlice control, which renders a portion of a ring at designated angles and radius.
+- A [RingSlice](windows-controls/ringslice.md) control, which renders a portion of a ring at designated angles and radius.
-- A RingSpinner control that is a circular busy indicator.
+- A [RingSpinner](windows-controls/progress-spinners.md) control that is a circular busy indicator.
-- A ReflectionContentControl control, which is a content wrapper that makes it possible to create dazzling reflection effects in seconds.
+- A [ReflectionContentControl](windows-controls/reflectioncontentcontrol.md) control, which is a content wrapper that makes it possible to create dazzling reflection effects in seconds.
-- A ResizableContentControl control, which is a content wrapper that contains a gripper for resizing the content horizontally, vertically, or both.
+- A [ResizableContentControl](windows-controls/resizablecontentcontrol.md) control, which is a content wrapper that contains a gripper for resizing the content horizontally, vertically, or both.
+- A [ToggleSwitch](windows-controls/toggle-switch.md) control, which is a modern alternative to a checkbox that is typically toggled between on/off states and optionally supports an indeterminate state.
+- A [UserPromptControl](windows-controls/user-prompt.md) control that can be used to build rich user prompts and replace `MessageBox` usage with prompts that match the current theme.
-- A ZeroSizeContentControl control, which is a content wrapper that can provide a zero-width or height during its measuring pass.
+- A [ZeroSizeContentControl](windows-controls/zerosizecontentcontrol.md) control, which is a content wrapper that can provide a zero-width or height during its measuring pass.

 ### Color Selection Features

-- SpectrumColorPicker - A color hue spectrum-based color picker that can display initial and selected colors.
+- [SpectrumColorPicker](xref:@ActiproUIRoot.Controls.ColorSelection.SpectrumColorPicker) - A color hue spectrum-based color picker that can display initial and selected colors.
-- SpectrumSlice - Displays a slice of saturation/brightness colors for a particular hue.
+- [SpectrumSlice](xref:@ActiproUIRoot.Controls.ColorSelection.SpectrumSlice) - Displays a slice of saturation/brightness colors for a particular hue.
-- SpectrumSlider - Displays a hue spectrum.
+- [SpectrumSlider](xref:@ActiproUIRoot.Controls.ColorSelection.SpectrumSlider) - Displays a hue spectrum.
-- ColorComponentSlider - A slider capable of displaying and altering a single component (ARGB) of a color.
+- [ColorComponentSlider](xref:@ActiproUIRoot.Controls.ColorSelection.ColorComponentSlider) - A slider capable of displaying and altering a single component (ARGB) of a color.
-- GradientBrushSlider - A slider capable of altering the stops of a linear or radial brush.
+- [GradientBrushSlider](xref:@ActiproUIRoot.Controls.ColorSelection.GradientBrushSlider) - A slider capable of altering the stops of a linear or radial brush.

 ### Data

-- Multiple value converter classes for doing everything from conditional (if...else) results to string formatting.
+- Multiple [value converters classes](value-converters.md) for doing everything from conditional (if...else) results to string formatting.
 - Data validation helpers.

 ### Document Management

-- Multiple classes for maintaining document references and tracking/persisting recently-used documents.
+- Multiple classes for maintaining [document references](windows-document-management.md) and tracking/persisting recently used documents.

 ### Media

-- A UIColor structure that provides an enhanced representation of a Color object that supports the RGB, HSB, and HLS color models, conversion between models, and numerous other color helper methods.
+- A [UIColor](xref:@ActiproUIRoot.Media.UIColor) structure that provides an enhanced representation of a `Color` object that supports the RGB, HSB, and HLS color models, conversion between models, and numerous other color helper methods.
-- A VisualTreeHelperExtended class that provides several helper methods for working with visual trees that are not found in the VisualTreeHelper class.
+- A [VisualTreeHelperExtended](xref:@ActiproUIRoot.Media.VisualTreeHelperExtended) class that provides several helper methods for working with visual trees that are not found in the VisualTreeHelper class.

 ### Media Animation (Transitions)